bgopikrishna/content/blog/getting-started-with-webpack.md

 ## Introduction

-So you might have used create react app or angular-cli to generate the boilerplate for your application.
+So you might have used create react app or angular-CLI to generate the boilerplate for your application.

 Even though these tools use webpack under the hood, they abstract most of the configuration for you.

 But sometimes, you might have to customize this configuration depending upon the requirements.
-So it's better to have a little understanding on how things work under the hood.
+So it's better to have a little understanding of how things work under the hood.

-This article is part one of webpack series.
-In this articles we go over basic webpack concepts.
-In the next article we will go over some of the advanced concepts like code spliting, HMR, source map configurations etc.
+This article is part one of the webpack series.
+In this article, we go over basic webpack concepts.
+In the following article, we will go over some advanced concepts like code-splitting, HMR, source map configurations, etc.

 The first part of this article covers basic webpack concepts.
 In the second part, we'll be building a simple application with everything we learned.

 ## What is webpack?

 Webpack is a module bundler for JavaScript applications.
-In plain english, webpack creates a dependency graph of all files (using imports/require statements, plugins, loaders etc).
-Using this dependency graph webpack outputes the bundled code.
+In plain English, webpack creates a dependency graph of all files (using imports/require statements, plugins, loaders, etc.).
+Using this dependency graph, webpack outputs the bundled code.

 ![Webpack key steps illustation - webpack for beginners](/uploads/webpackbundle.png "Webpack illustration")

-Webpack treats every file or an asset as a module.
+Webpack treats every file or asset as a module.
 Out of the box, webpack can only process JavaScript files (ES Modules, CommonJS modules, AMD Modules).

 But we can extend it to other file types like CSS, images, etc., with the help of loaders and plugins.
-Which we will be looking later in this article.
+Which we will be looking at later in this article.

 ## Core Concepts

 Key concepts which are helpful when building applications with webpack are

 1. Entry
 2. Output